USoftNL/udocs/docs/Extensions/USXSL_internal_component/USXSLApply.md

 In each case, *parameter-value* must be either a literal string or a document.
 In the latter case, it must equal an XML string, URL, filename, or an alias previously connected to an XML document by calling the USXSL.SetXML or USXSL.SetXSL method.

 Use the optional 'document:' or 'string:' prefix in the *parameter-name* to make an explicit distinction between these two data types as in the following examples.
 The 'document:' prefix only works on a Windows platform.
-If *parameter-name* does not use a prefix, and *parameter-value* starts with '<?xml' or 'file:', then *parameter-value* is treated as a document.
+If *parameter-name* does not use a prefix, and *parameter-value* starts with `<?xml` or `file:`, then *parameter-value* is treated as a document.
 Otherwise, it is treated as a string.

 *Example 1*